 It is different from the U.S. and every other online shopping system purely because shopping with ten different e-commerce sites means you have to log in with ten different accounts along with different passwords and also go through the different procedures of checking all the websites.
-While in China you just have to login with a single account with a single password and use the same check-out for shopping.
-From that single account you can shop with thousands of retailers.
+While in China you just have to log in with a single account with a single password and use the same check-out for shopping.
+From that single account, you can shop with thousands of retailers.
 This is the essence of Alibaba’s model.

-It has been found the Chinese e-retailers have to sacrifice some market-share in to remain a key player in the shopping experience in this technological globe.
+It has been found the Chinese e-retailers have to sacrifice some market-share to remain a key player in the shopping experience in this technological globe.
 In contrast to Alibaba, there is a big player known as JD.com which operates just as Amazon with the direct sales model, it is considered to have a strong market value and it is also thought to be the key competitor of Tmall.

-Secret of China’s E-commerce Success
+The secret of China’s E-commerce Success

 The secret behind the e-commerce success in China is not very simple.
 Lots of people think that Alibaba and its CEO, Jack Ma, are responsible for this success but it is not entirely true.
 Yes, Alibaba has the major role in boosting e-commerce in China but there are lots of other factors.
 For instance, policies of the government are very encouraging for local online retailers.

 The increased awareness people have about technology is another big factor in the success of the Chinese e-commerce market.
 The majority of people in China use smart mobile devices.
-More than 90% people in China use mobile phones.
+More than 90% of people in China use mobile phones.
 It means more than one billion people in this country can use shopping apps and it makes China the biggest e-commerce market in the world.
-The USA is country with very high literacy rate but even in the USA only 72% people use mobile phones.
+The USA is a country with a very high literacy rate but even in the USA, only 72% of people use mobile phones.
 The laptop used more than the mobile.
 In China mobile is king and it facilitates a certain kind of ‘shopping on the go’.

 When it comes to information technology and communication, China is one of the most advanced countries.
 China has its own operating systems, smart mobile devices, software tools, mobile applications, and fast internet connection.
 All these facilities enable a large number of Chinese people to do online shopping conveniently.

 Online shopping is the only way to buy high-quality goods in the rural areas of China.
 In the USA and other developed countries, most rural areas have the presence of big brands which allow people in those areas to do physical shopping.
-In China, on the other hand, if you want to buy branded clothes, rare electronic devices, and other expensive goods such as jewellery then you will have to order them online and Alibaba will make sure that you get your desired goods safely in time.
+In China, on the other hand, if you want to buy branded clothes, rare electronic devices, and other expensive goods such as jewelry then you will have to order them online and Alibaba will make sure that you get your desired goods safely in time.